vespauniversity/vespaworkshop101/ecommerce_app/README.md

 ### Fieldsets

 **Fieldsets** group multiple fields together for efficient multi-field search.
 Instead of searching each field separately, `userQuery()` searches across all fields in a fieldset simultaneously.
+By default, userQuery() targets the default fieldset, which includes all fields in the schema marked with index.

 ### Rank Profiles